 The complexity of determining volume status and fluid responsiveness is aided greatly by having ultrasound at the bedside.
 However, the ability to integrate these ultrasound findings with the clinical physiology is essential in making accurate patient treatment decisions.

 Physicians commonly ask whether a patient is “volume up or down”, “fluid overloaded or dehydrated”, or “wet or dry”.
 However, in these situations, the correct clinical question is “What is the left atrial pressure (LAP) and if low, does it respond to volume?”

 However, it is a mistake to think of HF patients as distinctly either HFREF or HFPEF.
-Most patients with HFREF also have abnormal diastolic function and most patients with HFPEF beyond the early stage have abnormal LV longitudinal systolic function.
+Almost all patients with HFREF also have abnormal diastolic function and most patients with HFPEF beyond the early stage have abnormal LV longitudinal systolic function.
 Thus, many patients with HF have a mixture of systolic and diastolic troubles.

 DON’T FORGET THE OTHER FINDINGS

-JVP: A large proportion of patients with HF develop secondary pulmonary hypertension as the disease progresses.
+JVP: A large proportion of patients with chronic HF develop secondary pulmonary hypertension as the disease progresses.
 Studies in HFPEF show that an elevated JVP indicates a high LAP 90% of the time.
 However, the JVP is not sensitive for diastolic dysfunction and could be elevated from primary right heart conditions.

 USING “DIASTOLOGY” MEASUREMENTS

 Doppler techniques for measuring LV function were discussed in the LV chapter.
 This next section further integrates these findings to reach diagnostic conclusions.